duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 <br>

 ## A. Preprocess:
 This folder contains scripts for downloading and preprocessing the ICOADS3.0 data.

-ICOADS3.0 is 28GB and can be downloaded from [RDA dataset 548.0](https://rda.ucar.edu/datasets/ds548.0/#!description).
-We have also archived a version [here]().
+ICOADS3.0 is 28GB.
+[ICOADS_Step_00_download.csh](Preprocess/ICOADS_Step_00_download.csh) is the script we use to download from [RDA dataset 548.0](https://rda.ucar.edu/datasets/ds548.0/#!description).
+Please download files to `$home_ICOADS3/ICOADS_00_raw_zip/`.
+After downloading, run [ICOADS_Step_00_unzip.sh](Preprocess/ICOADS_Step_00_unzip.sh) to unzip files, which are placed in `$home_ICOADS3/ICOADS_00_raw/`.
+We have also archived an unzipped version [here]().

 Because the whole preprocessing takes more than a month to finish on a Macbook pro with a 3.1Ghz Intel Core i7 Processor,  this step can be skipped by downloading the [preprocessed .mat files]() and place them in `$home_ICOADS3/ICOADS_QCed/`.
 If you would like to reproduce these steps,  we provide [Submit_preprocess.sh](Preprocess/Submit_preprocess.sh) that wraps these steps and runs scripts on the Harvard [Odyssey Cluster](https://www.rc.fas.harvard.edu/odyssey/) that uses a [SLURM workload manager](https://slurm.schedmd.com/documentation.html).
 If you are using a different machinery, please make necessary changes.

 __[Prerequisite]__ please make sure the following metadata are downloaded from [here]() and placed in `$home_ICOADS3/ICOADS_Mis/`: